Nokia beats market expectations, sees network market improving

 Nokia said that while it expected the global networks market to fall around two per cent this year, it saw opportunities in markets such as North America, India and Japan.

-"We continue to expect our performance to improve in 2017 and see the potential for margin expansion in 2017 and beyond, as market conditions improve and our sales transformation programmes gain further traction," Chief Executive Rajeev Suri told.
+“We continue to expect our performance to improve in 2017 and see the potential for margin expansion in 2017 and beyond, as market conditions improve and our sales transformation programmes gain further traction,” chief executive Rajeev Suri told reporters on a conference call.

 “Our plan is to make the most of the market this year, be efficient, maintain our pricing discipline, ensure our synergies happen and we get the cost reductions.”